 - c.
 Set individual Level 3 goals that are not the same but align with each other.
 Academic programs and administrative units under the same Level 2 administrator may share and adopt goals that support each other while not being exactly the same.
-For example, English may set a goal to narrow the ethnicity-linked achievement gap in successful completion of English 115, and Humanities may set a goal to increase its global curriculum to represent a more diverse view of the humanities. - d.
+For example, English may set a goal to narrow the ethnicity-linked achievement gap in successful completion of English 115, and Humanities may set a goal to increase its global - d.
 Gain a deeper and mutual understanding of Level 3 goals and how Level 3 goals align with the Level 2 administrator's goals, the division's priorities, and SWC's mission and institutional objectives. - e.
 Identify resources needed to achieve Level 3 goals and cooperate to determine resource request priority.